Graduate Programs - Instructional Technology – Master’s in Education

 - Evaluate existing instructional technology hardware and software resources in a school or school district and plan, implement and evaluate changes needed to heighten teaching and learning

 - Evaluate the instructional technology knowledge and skill levels of teachers, administrators and other school staff and provide needed training and support.

 Pre-requisites: A bachelor’s degree, education preferred.

-Endorsement: After satisfactorily completing specified courses will receive 680 endorsement.
+Endorsement: After satisfactorily completing specified courses students may earn the Maine Department of Education 680 (Computer Teacher) endorsement.

-Scheduling: One course per semester in the spring and fall plus at least two summer courses.
-We have many online and distance education options as well as out reach opportunities.
-Face-to-face classes are held in the evenings.
+Scheduling: Students typically take one course per semester in the spring and fall plus one or two summer courses.
+It is possible to finish the degree, full time, in one year, including two summers.
+We have many online and distance education options as well as out-reach opportunities; Face-to-face classes are held in the evenings.

 Advising: University of Maine faculty member in Instructional Technology